 - Baking soda - To help the bread rise and fluff up.
 Otherwise known as bicarbonate of soda or sodium bicarbonate in the UK.
 It is an essential ingredient in soda bread.
 It's more powerful than baking powder and also reacts with the acid in the recipe creating the lift required.

-- Rolled oats - For rustic decoration, added to the top of the dough.
+- Rolled oats - For rustic decoration.
 They are optional.

 How To Make Vegan Soda Bread

-- Turn out on a floured surface and shape into a flat disc (like a big scone or biscuit).
+2 - Turn out on a floured surface and pat/shape into a flat disc (like a big scone or biscuit).

-- Transfer to a tray or skillet (a cast iron skillet is my preference for a really crusty, golden bottom), wet your knife and score the top.
-The wet knife helps stop the blade dragging the dough and gives a cleaner cut.
+3 - Transfer to a tray or skillet (a cast iron skillet is my preference for a really crusty, golden bottom), wet your knife, and score the top.
+The wet knife helps stop the blade from dragging the dough and gives a cleaner cut.
 I run the blade under the tap or dip it into a tall glass of water between each cut.

-- Brush some water on the top and sprinkle on some rolled oats.
+4 - Brush some water on the top, sprinkle with rolled oats then bake.

-Success Tip - You’ll want to work quickly with this bread.
-As soon as you add the liquid to the dry ingredients the baking soda gets to work, so you need to mix it, shape it and get it in the oven as fast as you can.
+You’ll want to work quickly with this bread.
+As soon as you add the liquid to the dry ingredients the baking soda gets to work, so you need to mix it, shape it, and get it in the oven as fast as you can.

 I tested making 2 loaves and baking one 5 minutes after the other.
 The rise of the 2nd one was significantly affected, so don't hang about!